ankeesler/anwork/README.md

 To develop on the anwork project, run the bootstrap.sh script as above, and then you should be good to go!

-To run all of the tests, try the following.
+To run all of the tests, try the following (assuming you are in the root of the repo and `ginkgo` is on your $PATH).
 ```
 $ ginkgo -r .
 ```